*Revised from January 14, 2015

 What was His answer?
 “I knew that if I started touching those pains when your roots were not deep in Me, that once you felt the pain and said you were walking away from Me, that you would have walked away.
 But because your roots are deep in Me, although you say such things in response to the pain, you will not go away.”

 This is truly His grace.
-Because I (we) was not ready to endure the pain it would take to heal such wounds, in order to enter into the next level of glory that He desires for us to have, He waited…until now to heal it.
+Because I (and many like me) was not ready to endure the pain it would take to heal such wounds, in order to enter into the next level of glory that He desires for us to have, He waited…until I was ready in my roots in Him to heal it.
 He who knows me best, knew that I (we) was ready.

 Now, some of us are in the position where He is breaking these bones and resetting them for good.
 And it may look like on the outside that this is a satanic attack, that God is not favoring you, that He has forgotten you because of the pain, but the truth is completely the opposite.